imrankhan17/imrankhan17.github.io/pages/flask.md

 );
 ```

 We will now need to write a function to insert the data into our table every time someone uses our application.
-Add the following to our `utils.py` file:
+Add the following to your `utils.py` file:

 ```python
 import pymysql.cursors